ADirin/Sep1_Imp_2025/Week6/In-class Assignment /exercise.md

 ## Submission
 Share the link and screenshots in Oma
 1. GitHub repository link
-2. Screenshot of a successfully executed pipeline (e.g., Ocean Blue view)
+2. Screenshot of a successfully executed pipeline (e.g., Ocean Blue view or stage view).
+See the sample outout from class demo (TravelCal.java)

 ![Sample output](/Images/stage.jpg)

-4. Screenshots showing the successful execution of the local Docker image
+4. Screenshots showing the successful execution of the local Docker image, See the sample outout from class demo (TravelCal.java)

 ![Sample output](/Images/sample.jpg)